Glucose-6-phosphate dehydrogenase deficiency: Epidemiology

 G6PD deficiency is the second most common human enzyme defect after ALDH2 deficiency, being present in more than 400 million people worldwide.
 G6PD deficiency resulted in 4,100 deaths in 2013 and 3,400 deaths in 1990.
 The Mediterranean Basin is where favism is most common, especially among Kurds, Sardinians, Cypriots, Greeks, Egyptians and some African populations, including those who have these ancestries.
 Favism has also been documented outside of the Mediterranean basin, in other Middle Eastern and East Asian nations like Iraq, Iran, Bulgaria and China.
-Sardinia has the highest reported frequency of favism, with five instances per every 1,000 people.
+Sardinia has the highest reported frequency of favism, with five instances per 1,000 people.

 A side effect of this disease is that it confers protection against malaria, in particular the form of malaria caused by Plasmodium falciparum, the most deadly form of malaria.
 A similar relationship exists between malaria and sickle-cell disease.
 One theory to explain this is that cells infected with the Plasmodium parasite are cleared more rapidly by the spleen.
-This phenomenon might give G6PD deficiency carriers an evolutionary advantage by increasing their fitness in malarial endemic environments.
+This phenomenon might give G6PD deficiency carriers an evolutionary advantage by increasing their fitness in malaria-endemic environments.

 In vitro studies have shown that Plasmodium falciparum is very sensitive to oxidative damage.
 This is the basis for another theory: the genetic defect confers resistance since the G6PD-deficient host has a higher level of oxidative agents that, while generally tolerable by the host, are deadly to the parasite.

 History

 The modern understanding of the condition began with the analysis of patients who exhibited sensitivity to primaquine.
 The discovery of G6PD deficiency relied heavily upon the testing of prisoner volunteers at Illinois State Penitentiary, a type of study which today is considered unethical and cannot be performed.
-When some prisoners were given the drug primaquine, some developed hemolytic anemia but others did not.
+When some prisoners were given the drug primaquine, some developed hemolytic anemia, but others did not.
 Despite these results, the US military administered the drug widely during the Korean War to prevent the relapsing infection caused by Plasmodium vivax hypnozoites.
 Numerous cases of hemolytic anemia were observed in US soldiers of North African and Mediterranean descent.

 After studying the mechanism through Cr^{51} testing, it was conclusively shown that the hemolytic effect of primaquine was due to an intrinsic defect of erythrocytes.

 Society and culture

 In both legend and mythology, favism has been known since antiquity.
 The priests of various Greco-Roman era cults were forbidden to eat or even mention beans, and Pythagoras had a strict rule that to join the society of the Pythagoreans one had to swear off beans.
-This ban was supposedly because beans resembled male genitalia, but it is possible that this was because of a belief that beans and humans were created from the same material.
+This ban was supposedly because beans resembled male genitalia.
+It is possible that this was because of a belief that beans and humans were created from the same material.